umerqureshi409/Adaptive-Bloom-Trie/README.md

 ## Final Thoughts

-The **Truly Adaptive ABT** is a sophisticated, research-grade data structure that balances memory, speed, and adaptability for large, redundant, and evolving datasets.
+The **ABT** is a sophisticated, research-grade data structure that balances memory, speed, and adaptability for large, redundant, and evolving datasets.
 It is best used in scenarios where these trade-offs are justified and where detailed statistics and adaptation are valuable.